Examples

 The map can be multiply nested, for subcommands that have child-subcommands which are separated

 by spaces.
-For example {nested: {subcommand: someProgram}}
+For example {nested: {subcommand: someProgram}} would result in a subcommand named

-"nested subcommand"
+"nested subcommand".

-is an optional metadata object which can contain,
+The second argument to buildWithSubcommands is an optional metadata object which can contain,

 for example, the overall program description.